 If you’re not looking to grow traffic or monetize your blog, a free hosting service could be fine.
 But if you are hoping to turn your blog into a side hustle or even full-time job, I recommend paying for a hosting service.

-Of the various hosting services, Bluehost is my favorite.
-It’s easy to use, integrates seamlessly with WordPress, and has great customer support reps available 24/7 to answer your questions along the way.
+Of the various hosting services, Bluehost is my favorite for beginner bloggers who are looking for affordable hosting.
+It’s easy to use, integrates seamlessly with WordPress, and has customer support reps available 24/7 to answer your questions along the way.

 Here’s how to get started with Bluehost hosting, step by step.